Oipipa/status-dispay/README.md

-# Curfew/Road Status Frontend (skeleton)
+# Curfew/Road Status Frontend
-Init-only scaffold.
-No installs or commands executed by this script.
+An incident reporting tool for Nepal's protest (deployment has been stopped due to resource/budget constraints).